 Many parishes are a similar size to wards, but some can contain several wards, and ward boundaries need not be followed.
-As at 31st December 2010 there were 10479 parishes in England.
+As at 31 December 2013 there were 10,501 parishes in England.

 All of Scotland has had communities delineated, which fit into and change with council areas.
 However, community councils (CCs) are not statutory and only exist if volunteers are willing to run them.
-In consequence there are approximately 1200 such councils, which can represent either single delineated communities or groups of them.
+In consequence there are approximately 1,200 such councils, which can represent either single delineated communities or groups of them.
 There are also nearly 200 communities, mostly in the larger cities, which have no council.

-The principle role of CCs is to act as a channel for the views of local communities.
-They have a legal right to be notified of and respond to planning applications and can be involved in a range of activities, mostly related to local infrastructure and community events (eg playgrounds, bus shelters, village halls, footpaths, flower beds, Christmas celebrations).
-Not all CCs participate however and those that do have to rely on voluntary work and fund-raising; many receive local authority funding for running costs only.
+The principal role of CCs is to act as a channel for the views of local communities.
+They have a legal right to be notified of and respond to planning applications and can be involved in a range of activities, mostly related to local infrastructure and community events (e.g. playgrounds, bus shelters, village halls, footpaths, flower beds, Christmas celebrations).
+Not all CCs participate, however, and those that do have to rely on voluntary work and fund-raising; many receive council area funding for running costs only.
 CCs can however obtain grants for specific schemes.

-In fact, although some are supportive, many local authorities tend to disregard their CCs and do not consider them to be a tier of government, even though they legally can have that role.
+In fact, although some are supportive, many council areas tend to disregard their CCs and do not consider them to be a tier of government, even though they legally can have that role.
 It is only in Eilean Siar (formerly known as 'Western Isles'), Orkney and especially in Shetland that CCs are viewed as an important tier in the administrative structure and have a correspondingly larger budget.
 Scotland's network of parishes was abolished for administrative purposes in 1973, when CCs were initiated.
 Unlike in Wales, these new CCs were not necessarily based on old parish areas.
 As indicated, CCs fit inside council area boundaries, whereas the old parish geography no longer corresponds with any modern administrative pattern.